TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 In Tk, to perform an action on a widget, use the widget name as a command, and follow it with an action name, possibly with arguments (options).
-In Tkinter, you call methods on the class instance to invoke actions on the widget.
+In Tkinter, you call methods on the kundi instance to invoke actions on the widget.
 The actions (methods) that a given widget can perform are listed in :file:`tkinter/__init__.py`. ::

    .fred invoke                =====>  fred.invoke()

 To give a widget to the packer (geometry manager), you call pack with optional arguments.
-In Tkinter, the Pack class holds all this functionality, and the various forms of the pack command are implemented as methods.
-All widgets in :mod:`tkinter` are subclassed from the Packer, and so inherit all the packing methods.
+In Tkinter, the Pack kundi holds all this functionality, and the various forms of the pack command are implemented as methods.
+All widgets in :mod:`tkinter` are subclassed kutoka the Packer, and so inherit all the packing methods.
 See the :mod:`tkinter.tix` module documentation for additional information on the Form geometry manager. ::